-I wrote about this in chapter sixteen, Mirror, Mirror on the wall, in my book.
-The hidden pearl unearthed from our pain, the resilient response to combat injustice is with righteous indignation.
-This is my attempt at it.
+I unpacked this in chapter sixteen in my book.
+The chapter, Mirror, Mirror on the wall, culminates with a resilient response unearthed from our pain: to combat injustice with righteous indignation; this is my attempt at it.

 This is not about identity politics or inclusivity (we are sick to death of those diatribes) but rather an appeal to our shared sense of respect and a global desire to commit to a language-shift that honors one another.
 And my gosh folks, while I’m on my soapbox and you’re taking the time to read this, shouldn’t we want to honor all people and control what kind of language comes out of our mouths, period?

 “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug.”